 Gastown – We spent a morning walking the cobblestone streets, stopping in some of the boutiques, and visiting the world’s first Historic Steam Clock.
 It is one of only a few in the world.
 Every quarter-hour, the Steam Clock whistles and shoots steam.
 It also marks each hour with a toot from each whistle.

 Yaletown – we went to Yaletown because we wanted to catch the aquabus over to Granville.
-Located in a former warehouse district, it is a fun place to walk around and discover some shops, cool restaurants, cafes and just people watch.
+Located in a former warehouse district, it is a fun place to walk around and discover some shops, cool restaurants, cafes, and just people-watch.
 One of my favorite things to do when traveling is to discover some of the smaller sections of a city; not only is it filled with history but it tends to be vibrant and filled with eclectic shops and restaurants.

-Granville Island – home to the Granville Public Market, it is a peninsula and shopping district that you can access by taking an aquabus, car, bike, or bus.
+Granville Island – home to the Granville Public Market, it is a peninsula and a shopping district that you can access by taking an aquabus, car, bike, or bus.
 Wanting to get the whole experience, we bought tickets for the aquabus.
 It is pretty inexpensive (about $4 a person).
 Once there, you can explore the public market.
 We love markets and bought flavored salt and some other food gifts that we could travel with.

 Vancouver is a city known for its culinary scene.
 We only had two nights so we went with the following two options.

-We packed a lot in our 10 day trip out West.
+We packed a lot in our 10-day trip out West.
 If you are looking to do a similar trip, read our blog on our visit to four cities on the west coast.
 I would definitely return to west Canada during the summer; Banff is on our travel bucket list down the road.